Columnists, Past Issues, Tami Kamin Meyer, V12I2

 Business owners are under constant pressure from customers, potential clients, employees, suppliers, and more.
 Those stressors can easily contribute to poor mental health, sleeplessness, angst, and other negative results.

-Not only is positive mental health important to overall job and life satisfaction, but employers also have legal responsibilities for the mental attitudes of their staff, says Hunter Seidler, an associate with Barnes & Thornburg.
+Not only is positive mental health important to overall job and life satisfaction, but employers also have legal responsibilities for their staff’s mental attitudes, says Hunter Seidler, an associate with Barnes & Thornburg.

-Sometimes, when bosses get caught up with their service to customers and clients, they forget they are also called to serve their employees.
+Sometimes, when bosses get caught up in serving customers and clients, they forget they are also called to serve their employees.

 “Additionally, failure to prioritize employee wellness can lead to burnout and impact the productivity of your business.
 In short, even the most dispassionate employers should care about their employees’ mental health because it could have legal and financial consequences.”